Heatblur-Simulations/f-4e-manual/src/intro/introduction.md

 we are proud to present to you the **Heatblur Simulations F-4E Phantom II** for Digital Combat Simulator.
 We’ve spent years of development and countless hours of research to bring you the most in-depth recreation of this legendary aircraft ever made.
-You will be able to fly your Phantom both as pilot and WSO, alone with the **JESTER-AI** - your own WSO AI - or in multiplayer together with a friend.
+You will be able to fly your Phantom both as a pilot and WSO, alone with the **JESTER-AI** - your own WSO AI - or in multiplayer together with a friend.

 ![Phantom from back](../img/phantom_flying_back.jpg)